Sheepolution/how-to-love/book/chapter18.md

 	--For i=1 till the number of values in tilemap for i=1,#tilemap do
-		--for j till the number of values in this row for j=1,#tilemap[i] do
+		--For j till the number of values in this row for j=1,#tilemap[i] do
-			--if the value on row i, column j equals 1 if tilemap[i][j] == 1 then
+			--If the value on row i, column j equals 1 if tilemap[i][j] == 1 then
-	   			--Draw the rectangle
+	   			--Draw the rectangle.
+	   			--Use i and j to position the rectangle.
+	   			-- j for x, i for y.
-	   			love.graphics.rectangle("fill", j * 25, i * 25, 25, 25)
+	   			love.graphics.rectangle("line", j * 25, i * 25, 25, 25)
 	   		end
    		end
    	end